Hot Club of Cow Town - Hot Jazz and Western Swing

 February 26, 2010 by Joel Francis

 When Elana James was growing up in Kansas City, you could usually find her in Westport on the weekends.
-After checking out the bookstore, window shopping for clothes or catching a movie she’d take out her violin and busk.
+After checking out the bookstore, window shopping for clothes or catching a movie she

 Jazziz Magazine